zordius/lightncandy/README.md

       * Do LightnCandy::getJsonSchema() right after LightnCandy::compile() to get jsonSchema
       * Know required data structure from your templates
       * Verify input data, or find out missing variables with any jsonSchema validator
+* Standalone Template
+   * The compiled php template can run without any php library.

 Sample
 ------